WallStreetMojo

 Excel VBA On Error Statement

-VBA On Error statement is a type of error handling mechanism which is used to guide the code to do what if it encounters any type of error, generally when a code encounters an error the execution stops but with this statement in the code the execution of the code continues as it has set of instructions to do when it encounters an error.
+VBA On Error statement is a type of error handling mechanism used to guide the code to do what if it encounters any error.
+Generally, when a code encounters an error, the execution stops.
+Still, with this statement in the code, the execution of the code continues as it has a set of instructions to do when it encounters an error.

 Anticipating the error in the code makes you a pro in VBA coding.
-You can’t make the code 100% efficient.
-Even if you are confident about your code one or another way, it may throw up an error.
+However, you cannot make the code 100% efficient.
+Even if you are confident about your code one way or another, it may throw an error.

-It almost an impossible task to identify and handle every kind of error, but we have different ways of handling an error in VBA.
-While writing the code, you may not anticipate the kind of error code can throw up, but if any error comes, you will up spending more time debugging than writing the code itself.
+It is almost impossible to identify and handle every kind of error, but we have different ways of handling an error in VBA.
+While writing the code, you may not anticipate the kind of error code can throw up, but if any error comes, you will spend more time debugging than writing the code itself.

 What is an Error?

-An error is nothing but a line of code cannot be executed because of the functionality or the wrong code.
-So try to anticipate the error and handle it.
+An error is nothing but a line of code that one cannot execute because of the functionality or the wrong code.
+So, try to anticipate the error and handle it.

-An error is of three types one is compiled error due to undeclared variables.
-The second one is data entry error due to wrong entries by the coder, and the third one is run time error due to VBA cannot recognize the line of code.
-For trying to access or work on a worksheet or workbook, which is not there.
+An error is of three types.
+One is a compiled error due to undeclared variables.
+The second is a data entry error due to wrong entries by the coder, and the third is a run time error because VBA cannot recognize the line of code.
+For trying to access or work on a worksheet or workbook which is not there.

 VBA On Error